 Please let us know if you are interested in scheduling a special volunteer program for your corporate or community group.

-Midweek Staycation at the Palo Alto Baylands Native Plant Nursery (Palo Alto)
+Beat the Heat at Palo Alto Baylands Native Plant Nursery (Palo Alto)

-Beautify the Bay for World Oceans Day at the Palo Alto Baylands (Palo Alto)
+Celebrate Honeybee Day at Palo Alto Baylands (Palo Alto)

 This one is for you, beekeepers and bug-lovers.
 Urban honeybees rely on open, pesticide-free areas where they can pollinate native flowers and collect pollen to bring back to the hive.
 California Bee Plant, a native species that we plant, is one of their favorites!
 Saturday is National Honeybee Day, so join us at this 1,940 acre marshland to help support honeybees and the native marsh flowers they help to pollinate.